How to Boost Your Cell Phone Signal: The 13 Most Effective Ways

 Your smartphone is a great tool to find your cell tower.

 It all begins with cellular signal strength or dBm (decibel-milliwatts).
+Understanding what dBm is is the easiest way to figure out what the signal is like in your area.

 Cell phone signals are radio frequency waves measured in dBm (decibel-milliwatts).
 All cellular devices operate between -50 dBm to -120 dBm.